thekasyap/thekasyap/README.md

 🔭 **Current Projects**:
 - Leading the development of an ambitious and **confidential project codenamed "Project VRI"** 🚀 with my tinyTeam, guaranteed to disrupt the AI space.
 Stay tuned!
+- Pioneering **Project SAMANTHA**, a sophisticated AI chatbot with unique personalities designed to transform user interactions across WhatsApp and Instagram.
 - Developed **OCR filtering tools (Project S.I.E.V.E)** at Veritas Technologies and advanced **Language Processing Tools** at CDAC.

 🎓 **Education**: Pursuing a **Minor Degree in AI** from **IIT Ropar**.
 🌱 **Learning**: Deep diving into **Google Cloud Platform, Azure**, and exploring the latest advancements in **Large Language Models (LLMs)**.